Gladiator (2000 film): Plot

 In 180 AD, the Roman general Maximus Decimus Meridius intends to return home after he leads the Roman army to victory against Germanic tribes near Vindobona.
 Emperor Marcus Aurelius tells Maximus that his own son, Commodus, is unfit to rule and that he wishes Maximus to succeed him, as regent, to restore the Roman Republic.
 Angered by this decision, Commodus secretly assassinates his father.

 Commodus proclaims himself the new emperor and requests loyalty from Maximus, who refuses.
-Maximus is arrested by Praetorian Guards led by Quintus, who tells him that he and his family will die.
+Maximus is arrested by Praetorian Guards led by Quintus, who tells Maximus that he and his family will die.
 Maximus kills his captors and, wounded, rides for his home near Turgalium, where he finds his wife and son murdered.
-Maximus buries them and collapses from his injuries.
-He is found by slave traders, who take him to Zuccabar in the Roman province of Mauretania Caesariensis and sell him to the gladiator trainer Proximo.
+Maximus buries them, then collapses from his injuries.
+He is found by slave traders, who take him to Zuccabar and sell him to the gladiator trainer Proximo.

-Maximus reluctantly fights in local tournaments, his combat skills helping him win matches and gain popularity.
+Maximus fights in local tournaments, his combat skills helping him win matches and gain popularity.
 He earns the nickname "the Spaniard" and befriends Juba, a gladiator from Carthage, and Hagen, a gladiator from Germania.
 In Rome, Commodus organizes 150 days of gladiatorial games to commemorate his father and win the approval of the Roman public.
 Upon hearing this, Proximo reveals to Maximus that he was once a gladiator who was freed by Marcus Aurelius, and advises him to "win the crowd" to gain his freedom.

 Proximo takes his gladiators to fight in Rome's Colosseum.
 Disguised in a masked helmet, Maximus debuts in the arena as a Carthaginian in a re-enactment of the Battle of Zama.
 Unexpectedly, he leads his side to victory and wins the crowd's support.
 Commodus and his young nephew, Lucius, enter the Colosseum to offer their congratulations.
 Seeing Lucius, Maximus refrains from attacking Commodus, who orders him to reveal his identity.
-Maximus removes his helmet and declares his intent to seek vengeance.
-Commodus is compelled by the crowd to let Maximus live.
+Maximus removes his helmet and declares he will seek vengeance on Commodus, who is compelled by the crowd to let Maximus live.
 That evening, Maximus is visited by Lucilla, his former lover and Commodus' sister.
 Distrusting her, Maximus refuses her help.